miekg/pgo/README.md

   when: manual
 ~~~

 With 'manual' you can still control when this actually happens.
-The `-i $SSHKEY` means `pgoctl` will
-use the environment variable `SSHKEY` as the private key for ssh-ing into `mymachine`.

 ## pgod